qiskit-community/qiskit-metal/README_Gmsh_Elmer.md

 STOP 1
 ```

 If you see the above lines in the text in your terminal, then CONGRATULATIONS!!!
-You've successfully installed everything needed for using Gmsh and ElmerFEM with Qiskit Metal! :smiley
+You've successfully installed everything needed for using Gmsh and ElmerFEM with Qiskit Metal! 😄

 **NOTE:** If you face issues at any of the steps above, feel free to contact us on #metal channel on Qiskit slack!!